Zambian nationality law: British subjects living in the Northern Rhodesia Protectorate (1914–1958)

 In 1911, at the Imperial Conference a decision was made to draft a common nationality code for use across the empire.
 The British Nationality and Status of Aliens Act 1914 allowed local jurisdictions in the British self-governing territories to continue regulating nationality in their jurisdictions, but also established an imperial nationality scheme for use throughout the realm.
 Under its terms, common law provisions were reiterated for natural-born persons born within the realm on or after the effective date.
 By using the word person, the statute nullified legitimacy requirements for jus soli nationals, meaning an illegitimate child could derive nationality from its mother.
 For those born abroad on or after the effective date, legitimacy was still required, and nationality could only be derived by a child from a British father (one generation), who was natural-born or naturalised.
 It also provided that a married woman derived her nationality from her spouse, meaning if he was British, she was also, and if he was foreign, so was she.
 It stipulated that upon loss of nationality of a husband, a wife could declare that she wished to remain British.
 It allowed that if a marriage had terminated, through death or divorce, a British-born national who had lost her status through marriage could reacquire British nationality through naturalisation without meeting a residency requirement.
 The statute specified that a five-year residency or service to the crown was required for naturalisation.

 Amendments to the British Nationality Act were enacted in 1918, 1922, 1933 and 1943 changing derivative nationality by descent and modifying slightly provisions for women to lose their nationality upon marriage.
-Because of a rise in statelessness, a woman who did not automatically acquire her husband's nationality upon marriage or upon his naturalisation in another country, did not lose their British status after 1933.
+Because of a rise in statelessness, a woman who did not automatically acquire her husband's nationality upon marriage or upon his naturalisation in another country, did not lose her British status after 1933.
 The 1943 revision allowed a child born abroad at any time to be a British national by descent if the Secretary of State agreed to register the birth.
-Under the terms of the British Nationality Act 1948 British nationals in the Northern Rhodesia Protectorate were reclassified at that time as "Citizens of the UK and Colonies" (CUKC).
-The basic British nationality scheme did not change overmuch, and typically those who were previously defined as British remained the same.
+Under the terms of the British Nationality Act 1948, British nationals in the Northern Rhodesia Protectorate were reclassified at that time as "Citizens of the UK and Colonies" (CUKC).
+The basic British nationality scheme did not change much, and typically those who were previously defined as British remained the same.
 Changes included that wives and children no longer automatically acquired the status of the husband or father, children who acquired nationality by descent no longer were required to make a retention declaration, and registrations for children born abroad were extended.